|

 BNC-T piece for connecting more computers on the same wire.

-BNC terminator for terminating the signal in one end so the signal doesn't bounce around creating problems.
+BNC terminator for terminating the signal in one end so the signal doesn't

 The last piece is a "repeater" just connect one cable to each end.